-The Canon EOS-1D and the Nikon D850 are two professional cameras that were revealed to the public, respectively, in September 2001 and July 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and a full frame sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Nikon provides 45.4 MP.
+The Canon EOS-1D and the Nikon D850 are two professional cameras that were officially introduced, respectively, in September 2001 and July 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and a full frame (D850) sensor.
+The Canon has a resolution of 4.1 megapixels, whereas the Nikon provides 45.4 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 1D and the Nikon D850 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three consecutive views from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably smaller (27 percent) than the Canon 1D.
 Moreover, the D850 is substantially lighter (37 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.